CruiseControl is both a continuous integration tool and an extendable framework for creating custom continuous build processes.

 Installing a CruiseControl client

 The first step is to install a CruiseControl client on your computer.
-These small applications manage the connection between Gearset and your computer and allow you to customise your notification preferences.
-There are numerous clients out there, so we've picked two of our favourites to get you started.
+These small applications manage the connection between Gearset and your computer, and allow you to customize your notification preferences.

-The downloads and documentation can be found at http://cruisecontrol.sourceforge.net/
+The downloads and documentation can be found here.

 Integrating Gearset with CCMenu

-- In the Cruise Control feed section, click Create feed URL.
-This will generate a URL you will use when setting up your feed
+CREATE FEED URL.
+This will generate a URL that you'll use when setting up your feed.

-- In the Feed URL box, paste in the URL you copied from Gearset
+Feed URL box, paste in the URL you copied from Gearset.

-- Leave the other settings in their default (empty) state
+9. Leave the other settings in their default (empty) state.

-- Select a job to add, or command-click to select multiple jobs
+11. Select a job to add, or command-click to select multiple jobs.

-- The selected job(s) will now be listed in the projects menu
+The selected job(s) will now be listed in the

 Test job status